✨🎤 The CyberCup Show returns on 13 February 2026!

 • = X € over 12 months

-• Reduction in cyber risk (estimated via probabilistic models)
+• Cyber risk reduction (estimate via probabilistic models)

-• Avoidance of traditional training costs (bought e-learning, in-person sessions)
+• Avoidance of traditional training costs (purchased e-learning, in-person sessions)

-• IT time savings (automation vs manual handling)
+• IT time savings (automation vs manual management)

 • Regulatory compliance (avoidance of penalties)